sagemath/sagenb/development notes.rst

   - We cannot just run through every cell and call cell.evaluate().
 Each cell has to be evaluated one at time.
 This means creating some sort of queue.

+* Add some better styling to ? and ?? introspections

+  - For styling code, see http://twitter.github.com/bootstrap/base-css.html#code

+  - See main.less

 * Add grab image button to Jmol

   - I don't think this is high priority (unless someone really needs it).
 Hopefully, we'll get rid of Jmol soon anyways